apache/spark/docs/configuration.md

   <td>false</td>
   <td>
     Enables the external shuffle service.
 This service preserves the shuffle files written by executors so the executors can be safely removed.
+The external shuffle service must be set up in order to enable it.
 See
     <a href="job-scheduling.html#configuration-and-setup">dynamic allocation
     configuration and setup documentation</a> for more information.
   </td>